 Methodist College welcomes applicants from all over the world, and we recognize that English proficiency can be a challenge for some international students.
-To ensure that students can succeed in their academic pursuits, Methodist College requires proof of English language proficiency from applicants whose first language is not English.
+To ensure that students can

 Applicants can demonstrate English proficiency by taking one of the following exams and achieving the indicated score.
 Test results are only valid for two years from the date of the test.
 Test results must still be valid the month your Methodist College program starts, or they cannot be accepted.